instagram selfie / restoration. / teenage suicide

 Where does it happen and who do they target?

 Financial extortion of this kind can happen on any site with a video function.
 Offenders do not target people because they know them.
-They reach out to many people and target anyone who falls victim anyone who they manage to trick into sexual activity, regardless of age or gender.
+They reach out to many people and target anyone who falls victim, anyone who they manage to trick into sexual activity, regardless of age or gender.

 If the initial payment is not made, and the victim walks away, offenders often disengage as their motive is financial and not sexual.
 However, it is important to note that offenders with a specific sexual interest in children are likely to continue to seek contact with a child online.